 Those who already have liver damage should have close medical supervision and may need antiviral medications, regular monitoring and screening for liver cancer.
+If you have chronic hepatitis B, you may have to take medicines for the rest of your life.

 What if I am pregnant?